 - Study units and their exams can be offered more than once per academic year.
-If that is the case students may participate in the exams at a maximum of two occasions - There is in any case at least one opportunity to sit an exam in the period in which the applicable study unit is taught.
+If that is the case students may participate in the exams at a maximum of two occasions - There is in any case at least one opportunity to take an exam in the period in which the applicable study unit is taught.

-In exceptional individual cases, the examination board may deviate from the number of times and the manner in which exams can be taken.
+In exceptional individual cases, the examination board may approve a deviation from the number of times and the manner in which exams can be taken.